law4percent/draw-polygons-for-computer-vision/README.md

-# Polygon Drawer: A Tool for Computer Vision Engineers & Students
+# Polygon Drawer: A Tool for Computer Vision

 ## Overview